 - 1 small white mushroom, sliced

 - Blend & prep: Blend all the ingredients except the veggies in a blender or Nutribullet until smooth.
-Grease the silicone egg bite mold if you wish (gives you *perfect* shaped egg bites, but they still come out wonderfully if you don’t grease the mold because silicone is amazing).
+Grease the silicone egg bite mold (I use Avocado Spray Oil).
 Break up the broccoli floret and the mushrooms with your fingers and put a few pieces into each egg well.
 Pour the egg/cheese mixture into the egg mold on top of the veggies, dividing evenly between all seven wells.
 Cover tightly with aluminum foil.

 - Pressure cook: Add 1 cup of water to the Instant Pot insert.
 Set the full egg bite mold on the wire trivet rack (that came with the Instant Pot!) and then carefully lower the mold into the Instant Pot.
 Close the lid, seal the valve, and Cook on High Pressure or Manual for 8 minutes, then let the pressure naturally release for 5 minutes.
 Release the remaining pressure, open up the lid, and carefully remove the egg bites.